 Wheeling Island Casino is, obviously, in Wheeling, West Virginia.
 The property features 1100 slot machines, a wide variety of table games, and a poker room for patrons in the area.

 Yes.
-There are five locations open for business right now:
+There are five retail sports betting locations open for business:

 Anyone over 21 can gamble in the Mountain State.

 Yes.
 Currently, FanDuel Sportsbook, DraftKings Sportsbook, and BetMGM are the thee mobile sports betting app accepting bets.

 Yes.
 Almost every fantasy sports company operates in West Virginia.